Are Brokers and Leasing Agents Worth the Investment?

-After you’ve thought about these questions for a minute, lets dive deeper one by one.
+Let’s dive deeper into these questions one by one.
 If your vacancy rate is usually higher than your target number, then hiring a broker or leasing agent might be a smart move for you.
-And if you’re charged more monthly for your mortgage than the broker or leasing agent would charge you to find a tenant, then it’s a no brainer – go with the pro.
-These are both straightforward financial decisions and the benefit to your income statement clearly outweighs the cost.
+And if you’re charged more monthly for your mortgage than the broker or leasing agent would charge you to find a tenant, then it’s a no-brainer – go with the pro.
+These are both straightforward financial decisions, and the benefit to your income statement clearly outweighs the cost.
 But some benefits of using a broker or leasing agent are a bit less obvious.

 Which Professional is Right for You?

 If you do decide that hiring a professional is right for you, make sure you find someone you can trust.
-Don’t forget, they’re being hired to work in your best interest.
+Don’t forget, you’re hiring them to work in your best interest.
 Keep this in mind the next time you walk into an empty unit and wonder, how should I fill this?